Superconductor Docs

 • You need IDE integration — Codex has first-class support for VSCode, Cursor, Windsurf, and desktop apps for macOS and Windows.
 Superconductor doesn't have an IDE integration yet.

 • You need issue tracker integration — Codex connects to Linear and GitHub Issues.
-Superconductor has these planned but not yet available.
+Superconductor supports Jira via MCP; Linear and GitHub Issues are planned but not yet available.

 • You only use GPT models and don't need to compare agents